Yacht Club Costa Smeralda

 Venue Guide

-The water is the color they named the coast for: emerald, so transparent you can see the sandy bottom three metres down.
-The granite islands rise from it like sculpture.
-And moored against this improbable backdrop, some of the largest and most expensive racing yachts on the planet prepare for competition.
-Porto Cervo and the Yacht Club Costa Smeralda represent the point where Mediterranean beauty meets serious yacht racing, and neither apologizes for the other.
+Porto Cervo is the home of the Yacht Club Costa Smeralda (YCCS) on Sardinia’s northeast coast, Italy.
+Founded by the Aga Khan in 1967, it now hosts the Maxi Yacht Rolex Cup, Rolex Swan Cup, and TP52 World Championship.
+The water here is the colour they named the coast for: emerald, so transparent you can see the sandy bottom three metres down.
+The granite islands rise from it like sculpture, and moored against this improbable backdrop, some of the largest racing yachts on the planet prepare for competition.

 The sailing conditions are shaped by geography.
 The Strait of Bonifacio, the narrow passage between Sardinia and Corsica, channels the Mistral into a powerful northwesterly that can arrive at the Costa Smeralda with sudden, considerable force.
 In calmer conditions, thermal breezes build from the east through the morning, and the complex coastline of granite islands and shallow reefs creates tactical puzzles that reward patience and local knowledge.
 The Maddalena archipelago, extending northeast from Porto Cervo, provides dramatic coastal racing with granite towers rising from emerald water on both sides of the course.